dekkerlab/Docker-Machines/wordpress/README.md

 **NOTE:**
 For backup and recovery AWS S3 must be configured in the host machine.

+## PORT
+The scripts `run_server.sh` and `recover_from_s3.sh` uses a variable called *PORT*.
+The web server is going to use this port.
+For production use, set this value to 80.
+If you want to run it locally, you can give an avaialble port number such as 8080.

 ## Running For the First Time
 If you want to run it for the first time, run